Erin’s Recipe Rundown

 close up of gluten-free cornbread stuffing in white casserole dish with plaid napkin

-The base of this gluten-free cornbread stuffing is a homemade, gluten-free cornbread.
-The homemade cornbread recipe is intentionally designed to be drier than regular cornbread so it can absorb the liquid of the stuffing.
+This gluten-free stuffing is made with an EASY homemade, gluten-free cornbread that’s drier than regular cornbread so it can absorb the liquid of the stuffing.

-Here are a few notes on the key ingredients for the cornbread:
+Here are a few notes on some of the key ingredients to make this/these (recipe title).
+See the recipe card below for exact measurements.

 • Milk/Butter: You can easily swap in almond milk and vegan butter to keep this dish dairy-free.